Dispelling the Confusion About Home Care

 How do I qualify?
 Your doctor and the hospice medical director must certify that your life expectancy is six months or less.
 You must also agree to forgo curative treatment and focus on comfort care.
 (You can always change your mind and go back to regular medical care.)

 Does Medicare cover their care?
-No, but there are other options, including Medicaid waivers (need-based financial aid), the Aid and Attendance Improved Pension (for qualifying veterans), and long-term care insurance.
+No, but there are other options to pay for home care, including Medicaid waivers (need-based financial aid), the Aid and Attendance Improved Pension (for qualifying veterans), and long-term care insurance.
 Preferred Care at Home strives to provide reliable, compassionate care that is also affordable.

 Preferred Care at Home caregivers can help you keep your house in order, run errands, and get up and about for some healthy physical activity.
 They can also remind you to take your medication; ensure you’re eating nutritious, home-cooked meals; and help you with personal-care needs.* Your caregiver is your companion, encourager and assistant.